emberjs/rfcs/text/0000-ember-data-request-service.md

 ## Detailed design

-#### RequestManager
+### RequestManager

-A `RequestManager` provides a request/response flow in which configured middlewares are successively given the opportunity to handle, modify, or pass-along a request.
+A `RequestManager` provides a request/response flow in which configured handlers are successively given the opportunity to handle, modify, or pass-along a request.

 ```ts